preetham-v/website/_posts/2020-07-03-Applying-to-grad-school.md

 ---
 layout: post
-description: Table of contents for all articles on grad school applications
+description: A collection of posts that outline the grad school application process
 categories: [markdown]
-title: Grad school applications
+title: Applying to grad school
 ---

 # Applying to grad school